Kelly Park At Rock Springs

 From Kings Landing, head right and paddle upstream towards Kelly Park.
 After that, you’ll drift downstream to finish at King’s Landing.
 Going right will take you through what’s called the Emerald Cut, which is a simply stunning area of the spring.

 You might even get to paddle the 8.5-mile river itself.
-Ask the staff at the park before starting for the guidelines for that day before you begin!
+Ask the park staff for the guidelines for that day before you begin!

 Camping At Kelly Park’s Camp Joy

 Kelly Park is home to Camp Joy, a previous church camp.
 It is adjacent to Kelly Park/Rock Springs, and this campsite offers the summer camp experience year-round.
-Camp Joy provides 26 shady campsites tucked under dense pine and hardwood forest canopy, each ranging from 35 to 70 feet deep with comfortable separation between each other.
+Camp Joy provides 26 shady campsites tucked under dense pine and hardwood forest canopy, each ranging from 35 to 70 feet deep and with comfortable separation between them.

 Camp Joy